-After reading this post, you will be able to detect a fake and the original memory cards, as well as how to correct a fake memory card.
+After reading this post, you will be able to detect fake and original memory cards, as well as how to correct a fake memory card.

 There are lots of fake SD memory cards.
 By fake, we mean that the memory card is substandard, or the memory capacity is less than is supposed.

-In most cases, termed fake memory cards are not durable, they easily get corrupt right inside your mobile, or whatever device you insert it into.
+In most cases, termed fake memory cards are not durable, they easily get corrupt right inside your smartphone, or whatever device you insert them into.

 Now over to the big question!